-Significant College & Career Pathway Endorsement Growth for the Class of 2023
+Significant College and Career Pathway Endorsements Growth for the Class of 2023

 In October 2023, ISBE released the following information regarding CCPE earners: